authsec-ai/.github/profile/README.md

 # AuthSec

-**AuthSec** is an **Agent-Native Authentication and Authorization platform** designed for AI agents, MCP servers, and modern applications.
+**AuthSec** is an **Agent-Native Authentication and Authorization platform** designed for **AI agents, MCP servers, and modern applications**.

-It provides identity, authentication, authorization, secrets, and workload identity for autonomous systems and services.
+It provides identity, authentication, authorization, secrets management, and workload identity for autonomous systems and services.

 ---